Posts on the Gender Debate

 Working with Dad's Tools

 This is a poem that I wrote while thinking through these men and women’s issues.
-It uses 1 Corinthians 13 as a basis for asking the hard questions: what’s the point of insisting one way or the other if it doesn’t lead to loving men and women better?
+It uses 1 Corinthians 13 as a basis for asking the hard questions: what’s the point of insisting one way or the other if it doesn’t lead to actually loving men and women better?

 If You Do Not Love